selemis-com/clap_schema/README.md

 JSON Schema generation for Clap.

-`clap_schema` turns a Clap command and its typed Rust result into a compile-time checked, machine-readable contract.
+`clap_schema` turns a Clap command and its typed Rust result into a machine-readable contract, checked at compile time.

 ## What it produces